 The department sent eight teams that competed with 21 teams overall from four other Ohio schools, including Baldwin-Wallace University, Denison, Ohio Wesleyan University, and the University of Akron.
 Oberlin had three teams finish in the top five: Jakob Cornell ’19, Anders Cornell ’20, Julia Cornell ’22, and David Hansen ’19 placed second; Seraphina Gibson ’20, Adina Johnson ’19, Sage Vouse ’19, and Jad Seligman ’19 placed fourth; and Colton Potter ’21, Minh Lam ’20, David Gold ’21, Khang Nguyen ’21 placed fifth.

 Assistant Professor of Computer Science Sam Taggart helped prepare the students and accompanied them to the four-hour competition.
 Students were asked to solve problems that tested their knowledge of both specific programming and general problem-solving skills.
 A new batch of problems is designed for each contest.

-Taggart says this year's contest involved a lot of board games; the hardest problem required students to write a program to play the board game Iota optimally.
+Taggart says this year’s contest involved several board games; the hardest problem required students to write a program to play the board game Iota optimally.